New School of Montebelluna

-The project is located in the municipality of Montebelluna at the foot of Montello Mountain, a territory of high natural and anthropic quality.
 The school integrates with the context articulating itself in various “pavilions” that come alive among the vegetation, like a “house in the woods” where pupils grow in direct contact with nature, stimulated by a lively environment where interiors and exteriors are in continuity.

 This generates welcoming and inclusive educational spaces that put the well-being of students first, but also of teachers and the community.
 Furthermore then being a place of 360-degree learning, the school represents an essential polarity in the urban fabric creating a new neighborhood, recognizable in the territory and integrated through a series of services and strategies that mitigate the impact of the work, such as materials, colors and planting in continuity with the natural landscape.